 Community Guide

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 12 Services Supporting Self-Direction 12020 information and assistance in support of self-direction

-Category 2: Sub-Category 2:
+Category 2.
+Sub-Category 2.

+eategory 2.
+Sub Category 2.

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Serv rice Definition (Scope):

 Category 4: Sub-Category 4:

 Community Guide services are designed to empower participants to define and direct their own services and supports.
 These services are only for persons who opt for self-directed supports for some or all of their support services.
 The participant determines the amount of Community Guide services, if any, and the specific services that the Community Guide will provide.
 Community Guide services include direct assistance to persons in brokering community resources and in meeting their participant-directed responsibilities.
-Community Guides provide information and assistance that help the person in problem-solving and decision making and in developing supportive community relationships and other resources that promote the implementation of the person-centered service plan.
-The Community Guide service includes providing information to ensure the person understands the responsibilities involved with directing his or her services.
+Community Guides provide information and assistance that help the person in problem-solving and decision making and in developing supportive community Guide service includes providing information to ensure the person understands the responsibilities involved with directing his or her services.
 The exact direct assistance provided by the Community Guide to assist the person in meeting participant-directed responsibilities depends on the needs of the person and includes assistance, if needed, with recruiting, hiring, training, managing, evaluating, and changing employees, scheduling and outlining the duties of employees, understanding provider qualifications, record keeping, and other requirements.